 Too often, teachers tell students exactly what they’ll be learning instead of guiding students with questions.
-With project-based learning, questions create authentic learning scenarios to engage, motivate, and help students guide themselves.
+Essential questions for PBL create authentic learning scenarios to engage, motivate, and help students guide themselves.
 Good questions help you provide a purpose for learning so that you never hear students say “why are we doing this?”

 1. How can ______ improve _______?

 How can studying flags improve our understanding of communities around the world?

 How can robotics improve the healthcare industry?

 How can access to clean water improve communities in developing nations?

 2. How can _______ be applied to ________?

 How can geometry skills be applied to cartography?

 How can economics be applied in our daily lives?